malek-bf/Web_Scraping/README.md

   We create the new CSV file when we “open” it using “csv.writer”

   The “w” tells the computer to “write” to the file.
 And to keep everything organized, let’s write some column headers.

+  As each line is processed, the rank,song_name,artist and link information is written to our CSV file.

+    csv_writer.writerow([rank, song_name,artist,final_link])